nikita-kazakov/nikita-kazakov.github.io/_posts/2014-09-12-parkinsons-law-questioning-procrastination.md

 tags: mindset
 ---

-Bottom Line: If you give yourself 3 weeks to do a project, you'll start it on the last day and finish it in a few hours.
+Bottom Line --- If you give yourself 3 weeks to do a project, you'll start it on the last day and finish it in a few hours.
 That's Parkinson's Law.

 {% include image_center_caption.html
     caption = "Salvador Dali — The Persistence of Memory"